 - Collaboratively analyze housing data (e.g., CHAS Database information), and incorporate demographic and other data to develop estimates of housing capacity, cost-burdened households, and expected housing needs by category.

 - Prepare/format the Housing Market Analysis for use in the IDIS reporting tool.

 Strategic Plan Development

-The Strategic Planning process incorporates updates of existing plans, new strategies developed by City/County leaders, and insights from public comment and other expert insight.
-The Strategic Plan portion of the Consolidated Plan describes activities designed to address community housing-related needs, identifies community partners who will actively participate in activities, provides detailed timelines and measures of success, and clearly links all activities to specific needs identified in the Needs Assessment and the Analysis of Impediments to Fair Housing.
+The Strategic Planning process incorporates updates of existing plans, new strategies developed by City/County leaders, and insights from public comment and other expert insights.
+The Strategic Plan portion of the Consolidated Plan describes activities designed to address community housing-related needs, identifies community partners who will actively participate in activities, provides detailed timelines and measures of success, and links all activities to specific needs identified in the Needs Assessment and the Analysis of Impediments to Fair Housing.

 Strategic Planning activities are customized to meet each client’s unique needs, but at a high level approaches include the following:

 - Review previous or existing Consolidated Plans and work with City/County leaders to update key quantitative and narrative aspects.